Starting a psychiatric medication: what the first month is like

 The order of events surprises many people.
 The side effects arrive first, and the benefit arrives later.

 Early side effects such as nausea, headache, and changes in sleep are the body adjusting to the medication.
 They are often noticeable in the first days and tend to ease within a couple of weeks.
 The improvement in mood or anxiety is a different kind of change.
 It is slower, and it builds underneath while the early side effects are still settling.
 So the hardest stretch often comes before there is anything to show for it.
-Knowing that ahead of time makes the wait easier.
+Knowing that ahead of time makes the wait easier, because the discomfort of the first weeks is expected rather than a warning sign.

 The first few days

 For people starting a medication for anxiety, there can be a brief increase in jitteriness or anxiety in the first days to two weeks.
-This is a known early effect.
+This is a known early effect, and it can feel discouraging because it is the opposite of what the medication is meant to do.
 It is part of why prescribers often start at a low dose and then build up.
 It usually settles on its own as the body adjusts.
 It is worth telling the prescriber about, because they may want to know, but on its own it is not a reason to stop.

 Weeks one to two